 Could you hazard a guess as to where in the world this beach is?

 You may be surprised to hear it’s part of Brittany: the Glénan Islands, in northern France.
-The shot was taken on St Nicolas, in the Glénan Archipelago which lies around ten nautical miles off the west coast of Finistère, the craggy corner of the country that reaches out into the Atlantic Ocean.
+I took this shot on St Nicolas, in the Glénan Archipelago which lies around ten nautical miles off the west coast of France.
+This part of the country is Finistère, the craggy corner of the country that reaches out into the Atlantic Ocean.
+The French islands are known as Les Glénans in the native language.

-Over the summer we were invited by Brittany Tourism and Les Vedettes de l’Odet to take a boat day trip to discover more about the Glénan islands.
+Brittany Tourism and Les Vedettes de l’Odet invited us to take a boat day trip to discover more about the Glénan islands.
 After driving to the port of Bénodet from our base at Siblu Domaine de Kerlann, we set sail on one of the Vedettes’ small ferries, which run a few times a day over the Summer.
 Bénodet was a quaint, quiet port strewn with sailing boats; as we voyaged further into the Atlantic, the briny wind seemed to whisk away the grey morning clouds of the mainland, and by the afternoon we were left with a sky worthy of a Caribbean summer.

 The most photographed part of the archipelago is Guiriden (above), a narrow stretch of water that’s completely submerged at high tide, but when visible looks like a long swathe of vanilla ice-cream set atop an aquamarine pool.
 The destination for our three-hour stopover, however, was St Nicolas Island, the Archipelago’s capital and the only island with a port.